Web Analytics

 ~ Biases and fads

 Finally, what we consider intuition may also be what Po Bronson and Ashley Merryman in Nurtureshock call “a hodgepodge of wishful thinking, moralistic biases, contagious fads, personal history, and old (disproven) psychology”.
-There are also parenting fads - messages of what we 'must do' from parenting influencers.
-We might carry media messages and peer pressure in our memories - and subconsciously use them for what we think is intuitive decision-making.
+There are also parenting fads, "must-do" messages we receive from parenting influencers.
+When we carry media messages or peer pressure in our memories, we might subconsciously use them for what we think is intuitive decision-making.
 Such intuitions are usually wrong.
+(In fact, the existence of the maternal instinct myth itself might be, at least in part, perpetuated by biased thinking "women are naturally better at parenting than men".)

 Combining evidence-based information and intuition